bernhardbee/FileJack/SECURITY.md

 - **Validation on Load**: Configuration is validated when loaded from file

 ### 4. Error Information Disclosure
-- **Sanitized Error Messages**: Error messages provide useful information without exposing sensitive system details
+- **Helpful Error Messages**: Error messages are detailed enough for debugging while avoiding sensitive data exposure
-- **Specific Error Types**: Different error types (FileNotFound, PermissionDenied, etc.) allow proper handling without information leakage
+- **Parameter Validation Errors**: Clear messages indicate which parameters are missing or invalid with expected format
+  - Example: `"Invalid parameters for read_file: missing field 'path'.
+Expected: {\"path\": \"string\"}"`
+- **Access Control Errors**: Specific messages about which policy rule was violated without exposing full system paths
+- **Debugging Support**: All errors are logged to stderr for troubleshooting MCP integration issues
 - **No Stack Traces in Production**: Error responses don't include internal stack traces

 ### 5. Input Validation